 LIZE VAN VUUREN

 For as long as I can remember I had the ambition of one day qualifying as a medical doctor.
-Due to financial constraints this was not possible but I joined the Cape Provincial Administration Hospital services as a trainee prosthetist & orthotist at Red Cross Hospital.
-I had the hope that I would eventually be able to fund myself at Medical School.
-I qualified, after a 5 year learnership, as a Prosthetist & Orthotist in 1969.
+Due to financial constraints this was not possible and so joined the Cape Provincial Administration Hospital services as a trainee prosthetist & orthotist at Red Cross Children’s Hospital.
+I qualified as a Prosthetist & Orthotist in 1969.

 In 2002 I turned my attention to the children in and around the Helderberg basin.
-After considerable investigation and discussion, I looked into the shocking plight of abused and abandoned children living in the Nomzamo and Lwandle Townships, just outside Somerset West.
+After considerable investigation, I looked into the shocking plight of abused and abandoned children living in the Nomzamo and Lwandle Townships, just outside Somerset West.
 I began working with various leaders in the Township and so it was that I co-founded the Nceduluntu Sanctuary Trust.
 I was responsible for the development and building of the Ikhayalethemba Village – a permanent home for approx. 60 children aged between infancy and 10 years of age.
-I left after 11 years due to irreconcilable differences, which caused me great disappointment and distress.

-At the same time I am partly involved as a volunteer with a working group called Robohand, which makes and supplies prosthetic hands to underprivileged people who have been born without a hand or have lost a hand.
-We have recently completed our first project and have fitted & supplied a hand to a man who supports 8 people on a gardener’s wage.
-He was born without one hand and has worked with only one hand in peoples gardens for many years.
+I am also partly involved as a volunteer with a working group called Robohand, which makes and supplies prosthetic hands to underprivileged people who have been born without a hand or have lost a hand.
+We recently completed our first project and have fitted & supplied a hand to a man who supports 8 people on a gardener’s wage.
 What a joy to be able to assist this man.